Scranton Wrongful Death Attorneys

 There will never be enough money or valuables to replace a lost loved one.
 Yet knowing you are financially stable after your loved one passes away too soon is also something that cannot be quantified with a price tag.
-We highly encourage you to discuss your wrongful death case with our attorneys to get a full picture of what damages you might be able to receive and why.
+We highly encourage you to discuss your wrongful death case with our wrongful death attorneys in Scranton to get a full picture of what damages you might be able to receive and why.

 In a wrongful death claim, you could get compensation for: